generateme/cljplot/INTERNALS.md

 ### Scales

-Scales concept is slightly based on a D3 scales package.
+Scales concept is based on a D3 scales package.

 There are three main types of scales used for chart generation: